Serving Mid, Western and Northern Michigan,

 Kalamazoo, Lansing, Grand Rapids, Traverse City

-Your home is one of your most treasured possessions, and Steve’s goal is to help make it more comfortable, safe, and dry.
+Your home is your biggest investment, and Steve’s goal is to help you protect it.

 A crack in the garage foundation was the reason behind the call from these Grass Lake, MI customers.
 The before photo shows the crack running vertically down the garage from the outside, but the damage of the spreading foundation wall could be seen on to the inside of the garage as well.
 Having already used our services for foundation repairs in the past, they knew they could trust us for this job as well.